 She gave him a skeptical look.
 “If you don’t want to go, then don’t go.
 How are things with you and Holly?”

-He crossed his arms and scuffed the floor with his toe.
-“We broke up yesterday.
-I think part of her remembers what she went through.”
-His shoulders shook with a rueful chuckle.
-“At least it was amiable this time.
-She’s not trying to kill or eviscerate me or whatever the fuck she was planning before she switched bodies.”
+He crossed his arms.
+Scuffed the floor with his toe.
+“Mutual breakup.
+I think part of her remembers everything she did.”
+He chuckled ruefully.
+“At least it was amiable.
+She’s not trying to kill me or eviscerate me or whatever the fuck she was planning before she switched bodies.”

-“Holly Dent and Peter Lee: no longer enemies, but friendly exes.
+“Holly Dent and Peter Lee—enemies no more, but friendly exes.
 Who would have thought?”

 “I know, right?”
 He shook his head.
 “And who would’ve thought I’d ever go to college?
 If you asked me a week ago whether I was going to pursue quote unquote ‘higher education,’ I’d have laughed in your face.”